sigmdel/lazmacropad/README.md

 There are two types of macros:

-  - Strings that are copied to the clipboard and, from there, pasted into an application.
+  - Strings that are copied to the clipboard and, from there, pasted into an application with a user selectable keyboard paste command.
-  - Arrays of keyboard events directly injected in the operating system keyboard driver.
+  - Arrays of keyboard events directly injected into the operating system keyboard handler.

 ![](images/macro_defs.jpg)

-Macros 3 and 4, in the macro definition window shown in the image above, both inject `été`  into the currently focused application on the computer running *lazmacropad*.
+Macros 3 and 4, in the macro definition window shown above, both inject `été`  into the currently focused application on the computer running *lazmacropad*.
 Macro 3 is a string macro and will work on any system that supports UTF8 encoded strings.
-Macro 4 is a keyboard macro that will inject `été` on computers that use the French / (AZERTY) key map only.
+Macro 4 is a keyboard macro that will inject `été` on computers that use the French (AZERTY) key map while `2t2` will be injected in most QWERTY type keyboard.

 The strings are UTF8 and can contain 3 escape sequences